Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 which contains at least one interval component of $I \setminus \mathcal{Q}_{n+1}$, we have Moreover, if denote all the interval components of $I \setminus \mathcal{Q}_{n+1}$ contained in $J$, labeled by order, then we have

 \end{lem}

-As in the proof of Lemma~\ref{DGS} (cf. \cite{dFdM}), the basic tool used in our proof of Lemma~\ref{U-S-G} is the Yoccoz's almost parabolic lemma.
-Before we state this lemma we need to introduce a terminology first.
-Let $n$ a be a positive integer and $I_1, \cdots, I_n$ be consecutive intervals on the line or circle.
+As in the proof of Lemma~\ref{DGS} (cf. \cite{dFdM}), the basic tool used in our proof of Lemma~\ref{U-S-G} is Yoccoz's almost parabolic lemma.
+Before we state this lemma let us introduce a terminology first.
+Let $n$ be a positive integer and $I_1, \cdots, I_n$ be consecutive intervals on the line or circle.
 According to \cite{dFdM}, by an $\emph{almost parabolic map}$ of length $n$ and fundamental domains $I_1, \cdots, I_n$, we mean a negative-Schwarzian diffeomorphism such that $f(I_j) = I_{j+1}$.
 The basic geometric estimate on almost parabolic maps is